flexera-public/policy_templates/security/security_groups/high_open_ports/README.md

 ## Security Group High Open Ports Policy Template

 ### What it does

 This Policy Template leverages the multi cloud RightScale API.
 It will notify only if a security group has a port higher than `Beginning High Port` field open.

 ### Parameters

-1. Email address to send escalation emails to - Example: noreply@example.com
+1. Email addresses of the recipients you wish to notify - Example: noreply@example.com
 2. Beginning High Port - Any port greater than or equal to this will trigger a report

 ### Supported Clouds
-The following clouds are supported:

 - AWS
 - Azure
 - Google